 The famed Airbus aeronautical company has its roots in the outskirts of Toulouse, and have set up several attractions in the area with visiting.
 Aviation lovers have the chance to increase their knowledge of the company at the Aeroscopia museum, or even book a tour to learn more about the manufacturing process of the world’s largest passenger airplane – the Airbus A380.
 Advance booking for the tour is a requirement and – for those outside the European Union – booking at least two working days ahead of your visit is a prerequisite.
 If you are traveling with young children, an Airbus Discovery tour is also available.

 Reconnect with Nature at Jardin des Plantes

 Complete your city tour by paying a visit to Toulouse’s botanic gardens at Jardin des Plantes.
 Created in 1794, these gardens was designed to provide medicinal herbs to students of Medicine.
 Today, they are accessible to all those in need of a change of scenery.
 Gorgeous and purposefully designed, the gardens are laid out so as to allow areas of relaxation as well as recreation sites for children and families.
-An oasis in the middle of the Pink City, Jardin des Plantes is a fantastic opportunity to reconnect with nature and with oneself.
+An oasis in the middle of the Pink City, Jardin des Plantes is a fantastic opportunity to reconnect with nature and oneself.